-GCVS is a key founding partner in Glasgow’s Third Sector Interface, along with Volunteer Glasgow (VG) and Community Enterprise in Scotland (CEIS).
-Together, these Glasgow-based partners provide comprehensive support to the third sector in the city – focussing on staffed and unstaffed voluntary and community organisations, volunteers and community enterprises – to help them to function, grow and thrive.
+GCVS is a key partner in Glasgow’s Third Sector Interface, along with Volunteer Glasgow (VG) and Glasgow Social Enterprise Network (GSEN).
+Together, these Glasgow-based partners provide comprehensive support to the third sector in the city – focusing on staffed and unstaffed voluntary and community organisations, volunteers and community enterprises – to help them to function, grow and thrive.

 The Interface partners created and launched Glasgow’s Third Sector Forum (TSF) in 2011, which is now a fourth partner and has a primary role to connect the third sector to community planning in Glasgow, so that the sector can inform and influence CPP decision-making.